-Pro bono volunteers are expected to follow all rules of professional responsibility.
-When you accept a pro bono project you make a professional commitment to your supervisor and their client.
+Pro bono student volunteers are expected to follow all rules of professional responsibility.
+When you accept a pro bono project you are making a professional commitment to your supervisor and their client.

 - Clarify with your supervising attorney deadlines, goals and work expectations before you accept a project.